jpettersson/contain/README.md

   - Solve the issue with global repos (~/.lein ~/.m2 etc) and let them live in the project root directory instead
 * Support ENV variables

+Scaffolding Dockerfiles
+* Specify template Dockerfiles in ~/.contain.yaml
+* Include defaults in the documentation

 ### Testing todo:
 * Ensure required environment variables are readable
 * Ensure -p and -k flags work as expected